fahimc/MovieClipJS/README.md

 MovieClipJS
 ===========

-Create MovieClips with Javascript using Spritesheets
+Create MovieClips with Javascript using Spritesheets.
+Animating Spritesheets in JavaScript.
 [DEMO](http://fahimchowdhury.com/utensil/movieclipjs/)

 #Why use This?